 A vibrant academic center recognized for its innovative approach to Cold War military history and strategic analysis.

 The Adams Center strategic plan highlights the utility of history to current and future national security professionals.
 It also emphasizes partnerships to amplify the work of the center.
-Throughout, Strategic Vision 2012-2017 supports Virginia Military Institute’s mission to educate twenty-first century strategic leaders.
-The Adams Center strategic plan includes realistic, timed, and measureable five-year objectives to accomplish its goals—and fulfill its greater potential at Virginia Military Institute and beyond.
+Throughout, Strategic Vision 2012-2017 supports Virginia Military Institute’s mission to educate twenty-first-century strategic leaders.
+The Adams Center strategic plan includes realistic, timed, and measurable five-year objectives to accomplish its goals—and fulfill its greater potential at Virginia Military Institute and beyond.